 High velocity and acceleration to reduce time to travel longer distances.

-Smooth and precise movement and positioning ensures that the transport system does not contribute to bad part creation.
+Smooth and precise movement and positioning ensure that the transport system does not contribute to bad part creation.

 Figure 1- 180 deg section – 800mm